FranMartiarena/ImageDescriptors/README.md

-# VisualDescriptors
+# Image Descriptors
-This is a compilation of visual descriptors.
+My implementation of some Image Description techniques.